skyfet/firefile/README.md

 TODO: List what your package can do.
 Maybe include images, gifs, or videos.
  -->
-## Features
+## Firefile
-The Firefile package makes it easy to control the display of the Firestore file download progress.
+This package makes it easy to control the display of the Firestore file download progress.

 ## Getting started
 Make sure that all Firebase requirements are installed.